Careers360 Logo

 Chloroplasts

-Role of ATP in Cellular Functions
+Functions of ATP in Cells

-Muscle Contraction
+1. Muscle Contraction

 ATP is significant for muscle contraction because it is required to produce tension between actin and myosin filaments of the muscle fibre to enable contraction and bring movement.

-Active Transport
+1. Active Transport

 ATP provides direct energy for transporting substances across the biological membranes by functioning as the direct energy source for membrane proteins such as pumps and carriers.
-These transport ions and molecules from one area to another against a gradient, which could be concentration, electrical or both.
+These transport ions and molecules move from one area to another against a gradient, which could be concentration, electrical or both.

-Biosynthesis
+1. Biosynthesis

-Signal Transduction
+1. Signal Transduction

 ATP is directly involved in signal transduction by adding phosphate groups to proteins that alter enzyme activity and the genes involved in cell signalling and adaptation to environmental stimuli.

-Thermogenesis
+1. Thermogenesis

 ATP hydrolysis both gains and loses energy.
 The energy is used to power cellular functioning and control heat and metabolic reactions.

-Regulation of ATP Production and Utilization
+Regulation of ATP Use

 Enzymes Involved

-ATP Breakdown: ATPases reverse the process by breaking ATP into ADP and phosphate for another cellular process to demand energy.
+• ATP Breakdown: ATPases reverse the process by breaking ATP into ADP and phosphate for another cellular process to demand energy.

 Role of ATP

-Energy Currency: ATP is the energy-transporting process that fuels metabolic processes in a cell such as glycolysis, the citric acid cycle, and oxidative phosphorylation.
+• Energy Currency: ATP is the energy-transporting process that fuels metabolic processes in a cell, such as glycolysis, the citric acid cycle, and oxidative phosphorylation.

-Activation Energy: ATP reduces the energy that is needed to start up metabolic reactions hence making the metabolic process faster.
+• Activation Energy: ATP reduces the energy that is needed to start up metabolic reactions, hence making the metabolic process faster.

 Feedback Control

-Positive Feedback: ATP depletion activates feedback that can reenergize the cell through other energy-producing pathways.
+• Positive Feedback: ATP depletion activates feedback that can reenergize the cell through other energy-producing pathways.

 ATP NEET MCQs (With Answers & Explanations)

-Important topics for NEET exam are:
+Important topics for the NEET exam are:

 • Structure of ATP